Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-If for some reason the motor cannot start on your compressor, it will continue to draw power and may even pull enough amperage to exceed the capacity of the breaker and as a result the breaker will trip.
+If for some reason the motor cannot start on your compressor, it will continue to draw power and may even pull enough amperage to exceed the capacity of the circuit breaker and as a result, the circuit breaker will trip.

 - The air filter

 - Clogged cylinders